Guyana–Venezuela territorial dispute: Treaty of Washington and arbitration

+As an early postwar effort at diplomacy, in January 1899 the United States sent the cruiser USS Wilmington up Orinoco River to signal its readiness to defend American commercial interests.

-The rival claims were presented to a tribunal of five arbitrators: two from Britain, two from the US (representing Venezuela's interest), and one from Russia, who were presumed neutral.
+In April 1899 the rival claims were presented in Paris to a tribunal of five arbitrators: two from Britain, two from the US (representing Venezuela's interest), and one from Russia, who were presumed neutral.
 The U.S. represented Venezuela on the panel in part because the Venezuelan government had broken off diplomatic relations with Britain.

 On 3 October 1899 the Tribunal ruled largely in favour of Britain.
 The Schomburgk Line was, with two deviations, established as the border between British Guiana and Venezuela.
 One deviation was that Venezuela received Barima Point at the mouth of the Orinoco, giving it undisputed control of the river, and thus the ability to levy duties on Venezuelan commerce.
 The second placed the border at the Wenamu River rather than the Cuyuni River, giving Venezuela substantial territory east of the line.
 However, Britain received most of the disputed territory and all of the gold mines.

 The Venezuelan representatives, claiming that Britain had unduly influenced the decision of the Russian member of the tribunal, protested the outcome.
 Periodic protests, however, were confined to the domestic political arena and international diplomatic forums.

+The evolutions of subdivisions, régions, provinces, départements, districts of Venezuela since 1830: